-GDP Growth Rate in Hong Kong averaged 0.88 percent from 1990 until 2019, reaching an all time high of 6.10 percent in the third quarter of 2003 and a record low of -3.40 percent in the first quarter of 2009.
+GDP Growth Rate in Hong Kong averaged 0.81 percent from 1990 until 2020, reaching an all time high of 6.10 percent in the third quarter of 2003 and a record low of -5.30 percent in the first quarter of 2020.
 This page provides - Hong Kong

-GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Census and Statistics Department, Hong Kong
+GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Hong Kong GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Census and Statistics Department, Hong Kong

-GDP Growth Rate in Hong Kong is expected to be -0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Hong Kong to stand at 1.50 in 12 months time.
-In the long-term, the Hong Kong GDP Growth Rate is projected to trend around 1.00 percent in 2020, according to our econometric models.
+GDP Growth Rate in Hong Kong is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Growth Rate in Hong Kong to stand at 1.00 in 12 months time.
+In the long-term, the Hong Kong GDP Growth Rate is projected to trend around 1.00 percent in 2021, according to our econometric models.